projectcontour/contour/design/configuration-crd.md

 status:
 ```

+## Processing Logic

+Contour will require a new flag (`--contour-config`), which will allow for customizing the name of the `ContourConfiguration` CRD that is it to use.
+It will default to one named `contour`, but could be overridden if desired.
+The current flag `--config-path`/`-c` will continue to point to the Configmap file, but over time could eventually be deprecated and the short code `-c` be used for the CRD location (i.e. `--contour-config`) for simplicity.
+The Contour configuration CRD will still remain optional.
+In its absence, Contour will operate with reasonable defaults.
+Where Contour settings can also be specified with command-line flags, the command-line value takes precedence over the configuration file.

+On startup, Contour will look for a `ContourConfiguration` CRD named `contour` or using the value of the flag `--contour-config` in the same namespace which Contour is running in, Contour won't support referencing from a different namespace.
+If the `ContourConfiguration` CRD is not found Contour will start up with reasonable defaults.

+Contour will set status on the object informing the user if there are any errors or issues with the config file or that is all fine and processing correctly.

+Once Contour begins using a Configuration file, it will add a finalizer to it such that if that config file is going to get deleted, Contour is aware of it.
+Should the Configuration CRD be deleted while it is in use, Contour will default back to reasonable defaults and log the issue.

+When config in the CRD changes we will gracefully stop the dependent ingress/gateway controllers and restart them with new config, or dynamically update some in-memory data that the controllers use.

 ## Versioning

 Initially, the CRDs will use the `v1alpha1` api group to allow for changes to the specs before they are released as a full `v1` spec.
 It's possible that we find issues along the way developing the new controllers and migrating to this new configuration method.
 Having a way to change the spec should we need to will be helpful on the path to a full v1 version.

+Once we get to `v1` we have hard compatibility requirements - no more breaking changes without a major version rev.
+This should result in increased review scrutiny for proposed changes to the CRD spec.